Description

 Risk and Exploitability

 The CVSS score of 8.8 indicates a high severity denial of service flaw.
-No EPSS score is available, but the absence of a requirement for privileged access or authentication suggests the attack vector is network based, via an SCTP association to a listening port.
+The EPSS score of 0.00466 (approximately 0.5%) indicates a very low probability of exploitation, but the absence of a requirement for privileged access or authentication suggests the attack vector is network based, via an SCTP association to a listening port.
 The vulnerability is not listed in CISA’s KEV catalog and currently has no known exploits in the wild.

 Remediation